-- When an active shooter situation or terrorist attack occurs, organizations can quickly identify employees in the affected area, including employees not at their usual business location, in order to confirm that they are safe and provide tailored instructions.
-For example, shelter-inplace instructions may be provided to people in an impacted building while evacuation instructions are provided to those in an adjacent building.
-At the same time, first responders and hospitals can use multiple modes of alerting to mobilize resources and call in staff to provide emergency care. - When a hurricane is imminent, local emergency management departments can alert affected communities with relevant safety and evacuation instructions while organizations can notify employees of office closures and provide safety instructions. - When IT systems fail, IT administrators can shorten the time required to alert cross-department responders, use scheduling information to determine availability and quickly assemble appropriate personnel on a conference bridge, thereby reducing the costs incurred from downtime. - When a patient is suspected of having a stroke, an on-call specialist can provide a patient assessment via video communications during the ambulance trip and the emergency room can be readied for an immediate stroke treatment, accelerating critical time to treatment. - When a cyber incident shuts down an IT network, management can alert employees of the network shutdown via a secure, alternate communication path. - When a power line is down, utility workers can utilize pre-configured incident management templates to alert affected customers and responders and provide service updates.

-- When engine readings in critical equipment detect a malfunction, technicians with the appropriate skills can be automatically alerted and quickly deployed to minimize downtime and avoid revenue loss or service interruption. - When readings from an implanted medical device are abnormal, that information can be automatically routed to the individual's healthcare provider to enable timely medical care. - When a young child goes missing, local officials can send alerts to and receive tips from their communities to aid in locating and returning the child. - When a financial services firm experiences disruptions in service, clients can be promptly notified and audit confirmations can be provided to document delivery.
+- When an active shooter situation or terrorist attack occurs, organizations can quickly identify employees in the affected area, including employees not at their usual business location, in order to confirm that they are safe and provide instructions.
+At the same time, first responders and hospitals can use multiple modes of alerting to mobilize resources and call in staff to provide emergency care. - When a hurricane is imminent, local emergency management departments can alert affected communities with relevant safety and evacuation instructions while organizations can notify employees of office closings and provide safety instructions. - When IT systems fail, IT administrators can shorten the time required to alert cross-department responders, use scheduling information to determine availability and quickly assemble appropriate personnel on a conference bridge, thereby reducing the costs incurred from downtime. - When a patient is suspected of having a stroke, an on-call specialist can provide a patient assessment via video communications during the ambulance trip and the emergency room can be readied for an immediate stroke treatment, accelerating critical time to treatment. - When a cyber incident shuts down an IT network, management can alert employees of the network shutdown via a secure, alternate communication path. - When a power line is down, utility workers can utilize pre-configured incident management templates to alert affected customers and responders and provide service updates. - When engine readings in critical equipment detect a malfunction, technicians with the appropriate skills can be automatically alerted and quickly deployed to minimize downtime and avoid revenue loss or service interruption. - When readings from an implanted medical device are abnormal, that information can be automatically routed to the individual's healthcare provider to enable timely medical care. - When a young child goes missing, local officials can send alerts to and receive tips from their communities to aid in locating and returning the child. - When a financial services firm experiences disruptions in service, clients can be promptly notified and audit confirmations can be provided to document delivery.

-Our customer base has grown from 867 customers at the end of 2011 to more than 3,000 customers as of July 31, 2016.
-As of July 31, 2016, our customers were based in 25 countries and included eight of the 10 largest U.S. cities, eight of the 10 largest U.S.-based investment banks, 24 of the 25 busiest North American airports, six of the 10 largest global consulting firms, six of the 10 largest global auto makers, all four of the largest global accounting firms, four of the 10 largest U.S.-based health care providers and four of the 10 largest U.S.-based health insurers.
+Our customer base has grown from 867 customers at the end of 2011 to more than 2,900 customers as of June 30, 2016.
+As of June 30, 2016, our customers were based in 25 countries and included eight of the 10 largest U.S. cities, seven of the 10 largest U.S.-based investment banks, 24 of the 25 busiest North American airports, six of the 10 largest global auto makers and four of the 10 largest U.S.-based health care providers.
 We provide products and services to customers of varying sizes, including enterprises, small businesses, non-profit organizations, educational institutions and government agencies.
 Our customers span a wide variety of industries including technology, energy, financial services, healthcare and life sciences, manufacturing, media and entertainment, retail, higher education and professional services.

-We derive substantially all of our revenue from subscriptions to our critical communications applications, which represented 96%, 97% and 97% of our total revenue in 2013, 2014 and 2015, respectively.
+We derive substantially all of our revenue from subscriptions to our critical communications applications, which represented 96%, 97% and 95% of our total revenue in 2013, 2014 and 2015, respectively.
 Historically, we derived more than 88% of our revenue in each of the last three fiscal years and the six months ended June 30, 2015 and 2016 from sales of our Mass Notification application.
 Our pricing model is based on the number of applications subscribed to and, per application, the number of people, locations and things connected to our platform, as well as the volume of communications.
 We also offer premium services including data feeds for social media, threat intelligence and weather.
 We generate additional revenue by expanding the number of applications, number of contacts and number of devices that our customers purchase over time.